 You can use a USB cable to transfer music, photos, movies to Nexus 10 from PC and vice versa.
 This connection uses the Media Transfer Protocol (MTP), which is supported by most recent versions of Windows.

-Here’s a guide for copying local media files to Google Nexus 10.
+Copying local media files to Google Nexus 10

 1. Use the USB cable that came with your 16 GB or 32 GB Nexus 10 to connect the tablet to your PC, and you’ll receive a notification that the USB is connected.